andreped/DSS/README.md

 <img src="assets/RNN_training_curve.png">

 The figure shows macro-averaged F1-score for each step during training, with black curve for training and blue curve for validation sets.
+Best model reached a macro-averaged F1 score of 99.66 % on the validation set, across all 20 classes.

 ### Feature structure